samtupy/obs-accessibility/README.md

 ## Window visibility hotkey

 After this plugin is installed, you can visit the OBS hotkey settings and type "obs window" into the filter box to locate the plugin's hotkey pair to minimize/restore the OBS main window.
 Particularly when "always minimize to system tray instead of task bar" is checked in the OBS general settings, this is a great way to keep OBS invisible while being able to bring it back and make a tweak exactly when you need.
+The feature might need a bit of improvement when the window is set to minimize to task bar instead of tray.

 ## User Interface Tweaks